You are here

 Research & Primary Sources

 Primary sources are the foundation of an outstanding NHD project.
 You can find print primary sources by searching our catalog with the words [primary source] + letters, diaries, journals, speeches, correspondence, and interviews.
 Some books with primary source material are clearly marked with yellow tape that says "Primary Source."
+Search your topic, plus the phrase "primary sources," in the library catalog for the most complete search of what is available.

 The following resources are paid for and available to La Crosse city residents who have a valid library card.